MicrosoftDocs/architecture-center/docs/multitenant-identity/authorize.md

 * It assumes a particular claim type.
 Policies can check for any claim type.
 Roles are just a type of claim.
 * The role name is hard-coded into the attribute.
 With policies, the authorization logic is all in one place, making it easier to update or even load from configuration settings.
-* Policies enable more complex authorization decisions (e.g., age >= 21) that can't be expressed by simple role membership.
+* Policies enable more complex authorization decisions (for example, age >= 21) that can't be expressed by simple role membership.

 ## Resource-based authorization